alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 # Security evaluation checklist

-In this check list we aim to do the following things.
+In this check list we aim to do the following things:

 + Establish our current claims about the Data Safe Haven
 + Establish what these security claims mean in terms of implementation
 + How we can verify that we actually do what we say

-In particular for verification we will focus on user security and permissions.
-We will establish two types of verification **Black Box (BB)** and **White Box (WB)**.
-BB verification involves testing with a user account to confirm levels of user access.
-In contrast, WB verification involves using an admin account to check the specific configuration required to set user access permissions.

-An overview of our security controls is shown here
+An overview of our security controls is shown here:

 <p align="center">
     <img src="../../images/security_checklist/recommended-controls.png" width="80%" title="recommended-controls">